gabrieljiglau/onlineLibrary/README.md

 and to get some book recommendations bassed on their download history (Get my recommendations).
 An exhaustive list of all their downloaded books can be seen by using the following command : Get my downloads.

-At any time, the SHUTDOWN command can be send to end the connection.
+At any time, the SHUTDOWN command can be sent to end the connection.

 !NOTA BENE : the books in the insert_books.sql have a filePath relative to the Downloads directory, and for this reason, the value corresponding to the file path should be of the follwing type : /home/yourComputerUsername/Downloads/hereTheNameOfTheBook.